Do you need underlayment for laminate flooring?

 do-you-need-underlayment-for-laminate-flooring

-Yes, underlayment for laminate flooring provides proper support, stability, noise reduction, and helps the click-lock system create a structurally sound floor.
+The simple answer is YES!
+According to the North American Laminate Flooring Association (NALFA) the manufacturers require an underlayment for under laminate flooring.
+Underlayment for laminate flooring provides proper support, stability, noise reduction, and helps the click-lock system create a structurally sound floor.
 With many underlayment options and flooring types available to consumers, we’ll list the benefits of underlayment and what to look for when choosing one.

 Laminate Flooring Underlayment Benefits